Perturbed Double Machine Learning: Nonstandard Inference Beyond the Parametric Length: Justification for Perturbed DML with General Machine Learning

-\begin{Assumption} The interval $T_0$ defined in \eqref{eq:interval betaHat ora} lies strictly within the conditional support of the perturbed target estimators $\hat{\beta}^\m$.
-That is, with $v_1$ and $v_2$ denoting the lower and upper ends of the interval $T_0$,

-where $\mathcal{O}$ denotes the observed data. \end{Assumption} The quantity $\alpha_{T_0}$ defined in Assumption \ref{assump:resample distribution} captures the smallest conditional tail probability that $\hat{\beta}^\m$ assigns to points in $T_0$.
+\begin{assumption} The interval $T_0$ defined in \eqref{eq:interval betaHat ora} lies strictly within the conditional support of the perturbed target estimators $\hat{\beta}^\m$, that is, \({\alpha}_{T_0} = \min\{\P(\hat{\beta}^\m < v_1 \mid \mathcal{O}), \;\; \P(\hat{\beta}^\m \allowbreak > v_2 \mid \mathcal{O})\}>0,\) where $v_1$ and $v_2$ denote the lower and upper ends of the interval $T_0$ and $\mathcal{O}$ denotes the observed data. \end{assumption} The quantity $\alpha_{T_0}$ defined in Assumption \ref{assump:resample distribution} captures the smallest conditional tail probability that $\hat{\beta}^\m$ assigns to points in $T_0$.
 By requiring this quantity to be positive, Assumption \ref{assump:resample distribution} rules out cases where $T_0$ lies partly or entirely out of the support of the conditional distribution of $\widehat{\beta}^{[m]}$. {Figure \ref{fig:assumption illustration} illustrates a situation where the assumption is satisfied.
 Starting from the generated noises $\{\epsilon_i^\m, \delta_i^\m\}_{i \in \Ical^c}$, we construct perturbed nuisance estimators, which in turn yield the perturbed target estimator $\hat{\beta}^\m$.
 The mapping from the high-dimensional noise space to the real-valued $\hat{\beta}^\m$ may be highly nonlinear and many-to-one (blue paths).
 The induced distribution of $\hat{\beta}^m$ is required to cover the entire interval $T_0$ (orange segment), ensuring that the tail probability $\alpha_{T_0}$ (shadowed gray area) is strictly positive.} {Assumption \ref{assump:resample distribution} is indeed a strong assumption imposed to facilitate our analysis and we acknowledge that the tail probability $\alpha_{T_0}$ may depend on $n$, $p$ and function classes of $g$ and $f$.}

 Under Assumptions \ref{assump:nuisance convergence} to \ref{assump:resample distribution}, we next show that, as the number of perturbation $M$ grows, at least one perturbed estimator $\hat{\beta}^\m$ will lie arbitrarily close to $\hat{\beta}^{\rm ora}$.
 The key technical ingredient is an isoperimetric inequality for the Gaussian distribution, combined with the Lipschitz continuity in Assumption \ref{assump:ml lipschitz}, which ensures that the probability of $\hat{\beta}^{\m}$ does not vanish on any arbitrarily small interval{inside $T_0$ with a sufficiently large $M$}.
 This rules out the case where the density of $\hat{\beta}^\m$ would drop to zero within the interior of its support.